Code Clubs are safe spaces where girls can build, learn and create through technology, creativity and coding.

 The courses build the girls’ confidence and support their formal education with numeracy and literacy games.
 They have a mentor to guide and inspire them.
 And they get a healthy snack at the club to keep up their energy and improve concentration.

 Theirworld is working with existing tech hubs, schools and non-governmental organisations to set up the clubs.
-Some of our partners so far include Shining Hope for Communities girls’ school, Oando Foundation and Women in Technology Uganda.
+Some of our partners so far include the Oando Foundation, Bringing Resources Across Communitis (BRAC), and Women in Technology Uganda.

-The Code Clubs are currently being piloted in Kenya, Uganda and Nigeria and we will seek to expand to other countries in Africa where safe schools and access to technology for out of school and vulnerable girls may be difficult to access.
-The courses run in six month cycles and each club supports cohorts of 20 girls across three different age groups: 6-10, 11-14 and 15-25 years.
+The Code Clubs are currently being piloted in Uganda, Nigeria and Tanzania.
+The courses run in nine month cycles and each club supports cohorts of 20 girls across three different age groups: 6-10, 11-14 and 15-25 years.

 Theirworld launched the first Code Club, sponsored by Facebook, on International Women’s Day 2016.